Entrance: Via Ludovisi 48

 Ilyas Azouzi (1990) received an MA in History of Art from Lausanne University and an MA in History and Theory of Architecture from the Bartlett School of Architecture (UCL).
-Since 2018 she has been studying for her PhD at University College London, where she teaches urban geography and history.
-Her thesis focuses on the role of architectural theory in fascist colonial policy and the manipulation of urbanism during the Italian imperial expansion (1936- 1943).
-In Rome she will continue her work on interdisciplinary postcolonial research that reflects her interest for architecture, urbanism and political and intellectual history.
+Since 2018, he has been studying for his PhD at University College London, where he teaches urban geography and history.
+His thesis focuses on the role of architectural theory in fascist colonial policy and the manipulation of urbanism during the Italian imperial expansion (1936-1943).
+In Rome he will continue his work on interdisciplinary postcolonial research that reflects his interest for architecture, urbanism and political and intellectual history.

 Caroline Bridel (Archaeology, history of Religion)

 Caroline Bridel (1993) holds an MA in Classical Archaeology and Sciences of Antiquity from the University of Geneva.
-As a PhD student at the University of Freiburg, her thesis contributed to an FSN research project Eccellenza.
-Her research focuses on the manufacturing processes of Christian iconography in relation to image production in Late Antiquity and modern texts.
-Through an approach combining archaeology and iconography, in Rome she will complete her research on the definition of the Christian image and its context.
+As a PhD student at the University of Freiburg, her thesis contributes to an FSN Eccellenza research project.
+Her research focuses on the manufacturing processes of Christian iconography in relation to image production and texts from Late Antiquity.
+Through an approach combining archaeology and iconography, in Rome she will complete her research on the definition of the Christian images and their contexts.